oarcscience/ith.oarc.science/earth/hhp/hhp00.md

 </span>

-Scanned, proofed, and formatted at Intangible Textual Heritage, January 2007, by John B. Hare.
+Scanned, proofed, and formatted at Intangible Textual Heritage, January 2007, by Jean Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.

 <div class="filenav">